pbuckner/x-plane_plugins/XPython/docs/source/development/modules/dataaccess.rst

 With a shared data reference, no one plugin owns the actual memory for the data reference; the plugin SDK allocates that for you.
 When the first plugin asks to 'share' the data, the memory is allocated.
-When the data is changed, every plugin that is sharing the data is notified.
+When the data is changed, every plugin that is sharing the data is notified (via callback).

 Shared data references differ from the 'owned' data references from the previous section in a few ways: